aditi-kedia/FLASH/README.md

 In out shell, the names of default commands can be used rather than the full path.
 This is because I have used the PATH environment variable to obtain the final paths for these commands.

 Our program also supports background execution with the use of `#` at the end of a single command line.
-Please not that both the `#` and the redirection operators need to be separated by at least one or more spaces from other parts of the command line.
+Please note that both the `#` and the redirection operators need to be separated by at least one or more spaces from other parts of the command line.
 Due to lack of time, I could not implement regular expressions for these parts.